MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/migrate-to-windows-app-sdk/guides/toast-notifications.md

 ---
-title: Toast notifications from UWP to WinUI 3 migration
+title: App notifications from UWP to WinUI 3 migration
 description: This topic contains migration guidance in the toast notifications feature area. ms.topic: article ms.date: 12/14/2021